Eduard20CR/2025-terraform-vpc-ec2-s3-practice/README.md

 This repository contains a hands-on Terraform project where I provision a complete AWS setup using **Infrastructure as Code (IaC)**.

-The goal of this project is to **understand how core AWS resources work together**, rather than relying on pre-built modules.
-Everything is written manually to reinforce fundamentals and real-world reasoning.
+The goal of this project is to **understand how core AWS resources work together**, rather than relying on pre built modules.
+Everything is written manually to reinforce fundamentals and real world reasoning.

 This project focuses on: